 Only Council Approved Contractors and personnel are allowed to work on any NPDC owned or operated plant and/or equipment.
+A competent person must have the necessary skills and experience in which they understand the processes and environment in which they work.

-- For electrical work personnel must hold current New Zealand Practising Licences for Registered Electricians. - For non-electrical, work must be undertaken by a competent person. - The Permit receiver must supply evidence of such licences, registrations or other assessment of competency. - All permit issuers must also have formal internal training on the objectives and key controls of the PTW and this Isolation procedure on a bi-annual basis.
+- For electrical work personnel must hold current New Zealand Practising Licences for Registered Electricians. - For non-electrical work, isolations must be undertaken by a competent person with relevant knowledge and understanding of the plant and equipment in which they are isolating. - The Permit receiver must supply evidence of such licences, registrations or other assessment of competency. - All permit issuers must also have formal internal training on the objectives and key controls of the PTW and this Isolation procedure on a biennial basis, i.e. once every two years.